JensErat/pandoc-scrlttr2/README.md

 Obviously, you need Pandoc, a LaTeX distribution of your choice and KOMA-script installed.
 In Debian-based distributions, you can install both using `apt-get install texlive pandoc` (KOMA-script is included in texlive by default).
 For other operating systems, read the respective installation manuals.

+### Installing the Template

 To install the template `scrlttr2.latex`, either store it in the working directory or move it to the template folder in Pandoc's [data directory][general options], usually `~/.pandoc/templates`.

+### Manual Typesetting

 To typeset a letter, run Pandoc with a `--template scrlttr2` parameter, and either using the PDF or LaTeX writer.
 For creating a printable PDF file, run

     pandoc --template scrlttr2 -o example-letter.pdf example-letter.md

+### Using the Wrapper Script

+To make typesetting of letters more convenient, a wrapper script is included, which takes care of the most common use case: typesetting some `example-letter.md`, which is stored as `example-letter.pdf`.

+To install the wrapper script `panletter`, copy or link it into your `$PATH`.
+The usual system-wide location would be `/usr/local/bin`, you can of course also choose any other location or reference the script directly.
+The basic usage is as easy as

+    pandletter example-letter.md

+For more details, view `panletter --help`.

 ## Letter Metadata in a YAML Metadata Block